GaloisField2718/minstordinals/README.md

 # Step-by-step implementation 👣

 [IN PROGRESS] `/docs` : should contains technical documentation of our project 📂.
 The main technical vision should be present in it.
 The slides will be here also.

   [x] `/schemas` : Roadmap and workflows.

   [IN PROGRESS] `whitepaper.pdf` : Describe each part of minstordinals, its implementation and its vision.

   [] `doc.pdf` : A more complete documentation with technical information.

 [] `/minsta` : should contains technical implementations and integrate the call for ordinals inscriptions.

   [] Modify colors and appareance.

   [] Check nft deployment.
 The goal is to understand what data are required, what are given and what can we get from deployment.
+Check `./src/utils/useMint.tsx` file.
+There is `const performTransaction = async (wallet: any,metadata: any)` and `const mintImage = async (photo: string)` defined.

   [] Write the script to push json file on Ordinals.